r0neko/AiFramework/README.md

 # Test Application

-The test application was moved to a separate repository for organizational reasons.
+The test application was moved to a separate repository for organizational reasons, which can be found here: https://github.com/r0neko/AiFrameworkTestApp

 # Requirements - Windows(vcpkg)